ry4ng/hash-generator/README.md

 Successfully saved match.
 ```

-Locate the .txt file, if the `--log` argument passed, this file will contain all the previous hex/hash pairs.
+Locate the .txt file, if the `--log` argument was passed, this file will contain all the previous hex/hash pairs.
 You may need to run a search on the file for the target hash.
 Example contents of .txt file:

 ```